-The specimens' compressive properties were tested using an Instron 8872 from Instron (Thailand) with loadcell 25kN equipment.
-The square specimen has a length of 50 mm and a thickness of 10 mm.
-The testing machine compressed the specimens at 70% strain with a constant cross-head speed of 10 mm/min.
-This yielded a constant strain rate of 0.01 s-1.
-The stress and strain relations were obtained from the testing results.
+The specimens' compressive properties were tested using an Instron 8872 from Instron (Thailand) equipped with a 25 kN loadcell.
+The square specimen had 50 mm length and 10 mm thickness.
+The testing machine compressed the specimens to 70% strain with a constant cross-head speed of 10 mm/min.
+This yielded a constant strain rate of 0.01 s $^{-1}$.
+The stress and strain relations were obtained from these tests.